wpilibsuite/frc-docs/source/docs/software/dashboards/troubleshooting-dashboard-connectivity.rst

 .. image:: images/troubleshooting-dashboard-connectivity/smartdashboard-connection.png
    :alt: The titlebar of SmartDashboard showing a connection to IP 172.22.11.2

 SmartDashboard indicates if it connected or not in the title bar.
+It shows the IP address it is connected to.
 See :ref:`this page <docs/software/dashboards/smartdashboard/smartdashboard-intro:Configuring the Team Number>` for more on configuring the connection.

 .. image:: images/troubleshooting-dashboard-connectivity/connection-indicator.png
    :alt: Click "View" then "Add..." then Connection indicator to place one on the SmartDashboard.